MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/develop/driver-isolation.md

 ### Device File State

-If files related to a device need to be written, those files should be stored relative to a handle provided via OS API’s.
-Some examples of these types of files include: configuration files specific to that device, log files of operations that have happened to the device, etc.
+If files related to a device need to be written, those files should be stored relative to a handle or file path provided via OS API’s.
+Configuration files specific to that device is one example of what types of files to be stored here.

 * WDM
   * [IoGetDeviceDirectory]()